 New Site Purchase

-We will now seek planning permission to develop the new site into a new cluster of smallholdings; part of our vision for creating 20 ecological smallholdings between now and 2020.
-Read our full press release here.
+We will now be seeking planning permission to develop the new site into a new cluster of three smallholdings; part of our vision for creating 20 ecological smallholdings between now and 2020.

 In April 2013 we were granted planning permission to develop our first three affordable smallholdings for new entrants to ecological agriculture.
 Since then three families have moved on and have been developing their livelihoods.